markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ### [NEED VIDEO: FSFO-84 - Flexbox introduction and demo layouts](https://trilogyed.atlassian.net/browse/FSFO-84?atlOrigin=eyJpIjoiM2FmYzU1NjQ5NWQ1NDA5Nzg3ZDYyZWFhODM3Y2ZmMmEiLCJwIjoiaiJ9)

-This new CSS tool was created out of a necessity to address some layout issues that other properties such as `float` fall short in fulfilling.
-After smart devices become ubiquitous in everyday life, web sites started to see issues arise in their layouts when they would open on these smaller screens.
-Everything would either break and overlap one another or the user would have to scroll horizontally to see everything, which led to very poor usability of these sites.
-HTML layouts that were once achieved using floats and positioning needed to be revamped so they could simply adapt to the page size rendering them.
+With the rise in popularity of mobile devices, CSS properties used for layout design such as `float` were ill equipped to handle smaller screens and would often would break, overlap, and overflow off to the right of the screen.
+Flexbox was created to adapt to the viewport rendering the webpage.

 > **Legacy Lem**: The CSS property `float` was not originally intended to create the advanced layouts you see on web sites today.
-It was supposed to be used to for pulling content left or right and allowing its sibling content to flow around it.
+It was supposed to be used to for pulling content left or right and allowing its sibling's content to flow around it.
 Since there was no other CSS property to support the building of layouts that utilized the horizontal space better, `float` was the only real option and developers appropriated it.
 >
 > While developers were able to use floats to achieve their layout goals, it did not come without headache when it came to making them work with mobile devices.
 It involved a lot of CSS rules to maintain at different screen sizes where one mistake could break the whole design.